TerraVenil/guid/README.md

 # Releasing

 Releasing this repository is done by changing the version inside package.json.
-As a result of the change, a GitHub Actions workflow will create a new tag.
-Each Tag will trigger a publish to the VSCode Extension market place.
+As a result of the change, a GitHub Actions workflow will create a new tag and publish to the VSCode Extension market place.

-To have the publish succeed, GitHub Actions needs the personal access token configured within `Settings > Secrets and variables > Actions`.
+To make the publish succeed, GitHub Actions needs the personal access token configured within `Settings > Secrets and variables > Actions`.

 The variable is called `VS_MARKETPLACE_TOKEN`